MohMaz/mongo-db-migrator/README.md

 - [ ] Add ability to execute the mongo DB code schema and provide feedback
 - [ ] Add ability to update Java files (code, tests), run tests and provide feedback
-- [ ] Move Code Analyzer service as an an MCP server to demonstrate the concept
+- [ ] Move Code Analyzer service as an MCP server to demonstrate the concept

 ### P2

 - [ ] Add human in loop agentic pattern with memory
-- [ ] Provide a mechanism (memoty?) for when the repo is big and it doesn't fix model context
+- [ ] Provide a mechanism (memory) for when the repo is big and it doesn't fit model context
 - [ ] Add UI for human in loop pattern
-- [ ] use code2prompt to curate prompt
+- [ ] Use code2prompt to curate prompt
 - [ ] Clone repo if it does not exist
-- [ ] Enable code2prompt as MCP Server? https://code2prompt.dev/docs/how_to/install/#model-context-protocol-mcp
+- [ ] Enable code2prompt as MCP Server